 The encouragement of the reunion and of the easy recruitment of sympathizers in Young’s barroom helped offset challenges that crowded-in almost immediately.
 Hayden, it turned out, would face between two and four months of “much trouble and many trials” before his mother could emerge from the Stafford County Courthouse with her freedom papers in hand.
 Mr. Offord’s pledge of financial assistance and the efforts of many other “kind friends” notwithstanding, her son finished raising her purchase price only by begging in an elaborately humiliating jester’s costume of his own design.
 It featured an old petticoat, layers of grease and tar, and a tricorn hat adorned by sprigs of greenery.
 (For other examples of area residents meeting the challenges of fundraising for freedom, see John Hennessy’s posts here and here.)

-The area’s well-established transportation corridors carried and sustained a thriving trade in people, among other commodities, which perhaps exacerbated William’s difficulty.
-Possibly, the value of Alcy’s quarter-century of experience as a midwife offset considerations of age (she was around 60 in 1828) to elevate her purchase price.
-More than a few of the slaveholders who lent William assistance—visitors and area residents alike; his memoir alludes to the help of “many” sympathizers besides those whom he met at Young’s barroom—were likely buying or selling enslaved people that same year.
+The area’s well-established transportation corridors carried and sustained a thriving trade in people, which perhaps exacerbated William’s difficulty.
+Possibly, the value of Alcy’s quarter-century of experience as a midwife offset considerations of age (she was around 60 in 1828) to raise her purchase price.
+More than a few of the slaveholders who lent William assistance—visitors and area residents alike: his memoir alludes to the help of “many” sympathizers besides those whom he met at Young’s barroom—were likely buying or selling enslaved people that same year.
 The Farmer’s Hotel was itself an intermittent but longtime center for slave dealing:

 Reaching that land of freedom, however, required still more expense, effort, and humiliation.
 In Fredericksburg or Falmouth, William purchased a horse and wagon on Mr. Ballard’s credit.
 William’s party departed Falmouth for Natchez, Mississippi, evidently in early November 1828.
 William, his mother, his sister, and, additionally, “two young ladies and a young gentleman” whose status with regard to enslavement is unspecified in the memoir, composed the group.
 Likewise uncertain is whether the brother, and the sister’s husband and children accompanied them (although the woodcut illustrating the journey, in Narrative of William Hayden, depicts at least one child).
 William once again packed away the dignified clothes of his own choosing and donned his jester’s costume for the trip.
 Begging while thus attired, he later wrote, proved sufficient “to gather from the sympathizing people along the road…support for my family and the other inmates of the wagon.”